 Summer Forage for Cattle | How to Get the Best Yield

 - Pay Attention to Your Soil.
 Forage quality and overall yield are greatly impacted by the merits of your soil.
 Simply put, better soil leads to better yields.
 While some of this is dependent on the soil your operation has, you can take steps to improve the soil through lime and fertilizer applications.
-The first step to improving soil health is to conduct soil tests and understand what you’re starting with.
+The first step to improving soil health is to conduct soil tests and understand what you're starting with.
 The company that completes the soil test will make recommendations based on the results.
-Remember that all soil tests should include samples from various places in the field, or have separate soil tests if you suspect that a field has vast differences in soil quality.
+Remember that all soil tests should include samples from various places in the field, and be taken at various depths, or have separate soil tests if you suspect that a field has vast differences in soil quality.
 The soil testing company will provide directions on the best way to collect the soil sample for testing.
 Test results can take anywhere from two weeks to a month to be returned during busy soil testing seasons, remember to plan accordingly and test early.

 - Seed at the Appropriate Time.
 Soil and seed quality can only go so far if you're not seeding your fields at the appropriate time.
 Poor decisions will impact your overall forage yield and quality.
 Your growing zone will be part of the decision on when to you plant or re-seed.
 The choice of annuals or perennials will also impact seeding times.
 Again, experts from Cooperative Extension and universities are available to help you make appropriate decisions for your operation.